dreamcatcher-tech/network/ideas/Dreamcatcher/DreamEther/Scenarios.md

 ## NFT for bringing Starlink equipment onto the island
 I want an NFT that is offered as a prize for successfully getting the first starlink connection on the island.

-SI would create a Spec Packet,
+SI would create a Spec Packet, with an additional QA listed as the SI address, so that before the packet can solve,

 ## Using metaverse for a graphical state change
-The NFT should include the graphics in it, and the
+The NFT should include the graphics in it

 ## SI granting license to run Resorts on the Island
 Want to be able to see what licenses have been granted and to who.